Updated June 2021.

 One of the issues with prostate cancer is that there might not be any symptoms initially.
 Some symptoms you may experience are discomfort or difficult urinating, or the frequent or sudden need to urinate.
 Blood in the urine is another possible symptom.

+As always, the recommendations of your GP are guided by your own personal medical history.
 Your SwiftDoc GP may start by ordering a Prostate Specific Antigen blood test.
 This tests for the levels of this protein.
 Depending on the results, next steps could be an ultrasound, an MRI or even a biopsy.

 Getting the blood test done is an easy first step – we email you the form, you get the test, then we email you the results.